Why the Honour & Seignory of Annaly–Teffia–Longford Is Exceptionally Rare

 Provable in law

-almost no surviving, alienable, registrable honours that lawfully embody multiple ancient
+alienable, registrable honours that lawfully embody multiple ancient kingdoms.

 Bottom line (plain English)